ducandu/MaRLEnE/README.md

 Game developers need to specify a port (via the plugin's settings), on which the game will listen for incoming ML control connections.

-MaRLEnE also controls automatic building/packaging/cooking procedures of ML-ready games from the UE4 Editor into the highly parallelized ML-world (our plugin deploys one game to 100s of ML nodes automatically and starts a specified ML script).

 ### The python side (ML engineers)
 Once a control connection into a running game has been initiated by your ML pipeline (e.g. TensorForce at github.com/reinforceio/tensorforce),